 The Medical Director works with the other members of the transitional care team to ensure the healthcare providers provide high-quality service to our patients.
 In addition to collaborating with the team to develop standards of practice, the medical director addresses medical issues that arise in our most complex patients who have recently discharged home.

-The Program Specialist is responsible for working with the director and interdisciplinary teams to coordinate system wide effort to improve transitions of care for patients.
-The program specialist serves as a nursing staff educator and consultant on issues related to transitions of care.
-The program specialist analyzes transitional care practices and evaluates patient outcomes to ensure practice standards and clinical programming meet excellence in patient outcomes.
+The Program Manager is responsible for working with the director and interdisciplinary teams to coordinate system-wide effort to improve transitions of care for patients.
+The program manager serves as a nursing staff educator and consultant on issues related to transitions of care.
+The program manager analyzes transitional care practices and evaluates patient outcomes to ensure practice standards and clinical programming meet excellence in patient outcomes.